gstrobl/places-autocomplete-hook/README.md

-# Google Places Autocomplete Hook
+# React Google Places Autocomplete Hook

 A lightweight React hook for Google Places Autocomplete API that provides a simple way to implement location search functionality in your React applications.